By Barbara B. Oliver and Jennifer Chandler Hauge

 It’s a basic tenant of employment law that the employer is responsible for the safety of employees while they’re at work.
 Federal and state laws require employers to maintain a safe work environment and to report unsafe conditions and educate employees about hazards and dangerous substances that they might encounter at the workplace.
 The federal Occupational Safety and Health Act of 1970 (OSH Act) requires all employers to report workplace accidents and deaths to the local or regional office of OSHA and to provide safety training to employees (notably on hazardous substances, bloodborne pathogens and communicable diseases) and engage in safe practices in all aspects of the employer’s work.
 An overview of the OSH Act and compliance assistance, as well as a notice that is required to be posted in the workplace, are available from the U.S. Department of Labor’s Web site.

 Many state laws mirror the OSH Act’s requirements.
-Twenty-four states, Puerto Rico and the Virgin Islands have OSHA-approved state plans and have adopted their own standards and enforcement policies.
+Twenty-six states, Puerto Rico and the Virgin Islands have OSHA-approved state plans and have adopted their own standards and enforcement policies.
 For the most part, these states adopt standards that are identical to federal OSHA.
 However, a few states have requirements that go beyond or are different from the federal requirements or that may have different enforcement policies.
 All states that have their own version of the OSH Act prohibit retaliation against employees for filing a grievance or otherwise blowing the whistle on their employers for unsafe working conditions.
 Some of the states provide authority to the state department of labor for inspections and monetary penalties for safety code violations.

 Of course, many municipalities also have fire and health codes and general safety codes, and many nonprofits are regulated by their own accreditation or certification requirements for safe work conditions to ensure employee or client safety.
 Nonprofits with kitchens or where food is prepared generally have specific health codes to meet.